-The AzM2 Assessments are composed of item formats that include traditional multiplechoice response items and technology-enhanced response items (TEI).
+The AASA Assessments are composed of item formats that include traditional multiplechoice response items and technology-enhanced response items (TEI).
 TEIs are computerdelivered response items that require students to interact with test content to select, construct, and/or support their responses.
 TEIs are better able to assess a deeper level of understanding.

-Currently, there are nine types of TEIs that may appear on the Math computer based assessment for AzM2:
+These are the different types of items, including TEIs, that may appear on the Math computer based assessment for AASA: